Come as camper, leave as friend

 Dennis embraces his wife, Angelica Salas Howard, after an evening of laughs around the dinner table with friends.
 Dennis and Angelica work as a team to keep the campground fully operational.
 Dennis says he "couldn't do it without her."

 Dennis and Angelica enjoy the togetherness of a meal shared with friends.
-He says he and Angelica appreciate the ability to host their friends in the place love so much.
+He says he and Angelica appreciate the ability to host their friends in the place they love so much.

 Dennis met Angelica when he was traveling in her native Costa Rica.
 He reflects on that time with his wife while looking at a picture from their younger days.
 They have been together for 23 years.